Transgender voice therapy

-Transgender voice therapy is any non-surgical vocal therapy technique used to improve or modify the human voice to relieve gender dysphoria by aligning a patient's voice with their gender identity.
+Transgender voice therapy is any non-surgical vocal therapy technique used to improve or modify the human voice to relieve voice dysphoria by aligning a patient's voice with their gender identity.
 Because voice is a social cue to a person's sex and gender, transgender people may frequently undertake voice training or therapy as a part of gender transitioning in order to make their voices sound more typical of their gender, and therefore increase their likelihood of being perceived as that gender.
 Having voice and speech characteristics align with one's gender identity is often important to transgender individuals, whether their goal be feminization, neutralization or masculinization.
 Voice therapy can be seen as an act of gender- and identity-affirming care, in order to reduce gender dysphoria and gender incongruence, improve the self-reported wellbeing and health of transgender people, and alleviate concerns over an individual being recognized as transgender.